Perinatal mental health and wellness project

 - people with a lived experience of perinatal mental illness in education and peer support groups.

-Women’s Health Queensland Wide Inc. were provided $83,000 to lead the components aimed at strengthening the role for the non-government sector in supporting mental health and wellness among expectant and new parents, their infants and families through collaboration with public maternity services and people with a lived experience of perinatal mental illness.
+Women’s Health Queensland Wide led the components aimed at strengthening the role for the non-government sector in supporting mental health and wellness among expectant and new parents, their infants and families through collaboration with public maternity services and people with a lived experience of perinatal mental illness.

 Queensland Health addressed the need for increased perinatal and infant mental health services in its Connecting care to recovery services plan.